0MrDarn0/KUpdater/README.md

 ⚙ Lua Integration
-Create UI elements such as labels and buttons directly from Lua Lua API for window sizing, theme loading, and UI interaction Enables dynamic, script‑driven customization
+Create UI elements such as labels and buttons directly from Lua Lua API for window sizing, and UI interaction
+Enables dynamic, script‑driven customization

 🖱 UI System
-IUIElement interface for building custom controls Includes UIButton and UILabel as reference implementations Hover and click effects with theme‑dependent graphics
+IControl interface for building custom controls Includes Button and Label as reference implementations Hover and click effects.

-🚀 Launcher Functions
-Launch the game with custom parameters
-Open game settings directly from the launcher Automatically closes after the game starts

 🔧 Tech Stack
 C# / .NET for core logic and UI rendering